 Event Xpress is a full-service management company that conceptualizes and implements the most thought-provoking and well-attended events for The New Indian Express Group and other clients.

-TNIE GOAL 2015, the inter-collegiate football tournament organised by The New Indian Express Group will see more than 15 teams battle it out for the prestigious trophy for the fourth time in God’s own country, Kerala.
+The annual inter-collegiate football tournament organised by The New Indian Express Group in Kerala will see 24 teams battle it out for the prestigious GOAL trophy at the Malappuram District Sports Council Stadium in Kottapadi, Malappuram.
+The tournament will be played in a knock-out format.
+All are welcome.